yesnik/symfony-guides/symfony_bundles.md

 composer require knplabs/knp-paginator-bundle
 ```

+## KnpTimeBundle

+[KnpTimeBundle](https://github.com/KnpLabs/KnpTimeBundle) provides helpers for time manipulation.
+It allows you to get string '2 days ago' from DateTime object.

 ## MakerBundle

 [MakerBundle](https://github.com/symfony/maker-bundle) is the fastest way to generate the most common code you'll need in a Symfony app: commands, controllers, form classes, event subscribers and more.